AlirezaTj99/arpProject/README.md

 ```

 ## Compiling and running the code
 The processes depend on the ncurses library, which needs to be linked during the compilation step.
 Furthermore, the Inspection process also uses the mathematical library for some additional computation.
-Therefore the steps to compile are included in **run.sh** file, after compiling, **assuming you have Konsole installed in your system** as per the professor's indications, you can **simply run the Master executable**, which will be responsible of spawning the two GUIs this step is also included in **run.sh** file; all you have to do is to simply run this code as followed:
+Therefore the steps to compile are included in both **run.sh** files inside the serverSide folder and clientSide, after compiling, **assuming you have Konsole installed in your system** as per the professor's indications, you can **simply run the Master executables**, which will be responsible of spawning the GUIs, this step is also included in **run.sh** files; all you have to do is to simply run this code as followed in both pc's:
 ```console
 ./run.sh
 ```